doorty/talkinghome/README.md

-talkinghome
+TalkingHome
 ===========

-plug and play home automation using a speech and touch interface on a mobile device
+Plug and play home automation using a speech and touch interface on a mobile device